Lindsaykerr1994/Alexis-Designs/README.md

 Allow users to contact Alexis Designs.
 Allow users to arrange purchasing product.
     I have linked the forms found in the pages: Email & Purchase, to the company's official email address.
-    Upon filling out these forms, I received the following error message: "Error code: 501 Message: Unsupported method ('POST')."
-I believe this to be as I am testing this function on a simple HTTP server in Github, and that it is not supported.
+    Upon pushing the project, and attempting to send an email, I received an error code: "405 Not Allowed".
+I tried to rectify this by changing the action of the forms to "action=mailto:sample-email@gmail.com".
+However this did not fix it.
     However, I have set requirements for each form:
         Each input requires an input, for example: A valid email in the appropriate input.
         Unless each input has been filled with an appropriate entry, the form will return an error message.